Austro-German Customs Union: Reactions

 Opponents of the union began to put diplomatic pressure on the two countries and Austria came to fear —although the fear was unfounded— a Franco-Czechoslovak invasion to prevent it by force.

 On the other hand, Germany rejected any interference by third countries in the plan and declared that the bilateral talks would continue, despite their rejection.
 According to Chancellor Brüning, any formal French protest could lead to the fall of his government.
 Austria, which had agreed its response to the reactions of the other countries with Germany, presented a more moderate and conciliatory statement.
 Indeed, Schober did not rule out a legal evaluation of the project by the League of Nations, a possibility that Brüning had flatly rejected.
 Faced with the British request at the end of March, the German government finally agreed to allow the plan to be studied by the League of Nations, so that it could be verified that it did not violate the 1922 agreements, but warned that this would not stop negotiations with Vienna to conclude the union treaty.

 The Germans rejected Austrian proposals to include Hungary and Italy in the project, as this would have jeopardized the political objective of the project, Austro-German political union, even though it would have reduced hostility between some countries.
 Despite the clause allowing other nations to join the plan, Berlin made sure that this did not happen.

 In early May, Italy communicated its opposition to the project, which it perceived as a mere prelude to the political union of Austria and Germany.
-Yugoslavia and Romania, favorable to the Austro-German union for economic reasons - the union would have created a large market to which Berlin was offering them preferential access - finally opposed the project due to pressure from their French and Czechoslovakian allies.
+Yugoslavia and Romania, favorable to the Austro-German union for economic reasons – the union would have created a large market to which Berlin was offering them preferential access – finally opposed the project due to pressure from their French and Czechoslovak allies.